 Why a Daily Homeschool Routine Works for Us

-As a former editorial manager who juggled a team of writers, editors and varying project deadlines on a wall-sized white board and spreadsheet, I didn’t expect to run into challenges managing our daily homeschool schedule.
-However, our first two years of homeschooling, […]
+As a former editorial manager who juggled a team of writers, editors, and various project deadlines on a wall-sized whiteboard and spreadsheet, I didn’t expect to encounter challenges managing our daily homeschool schedule.
+However, our first two years of homeschooling, it seemed that no matter what fabulous recommended scheduling system […]

 Find Freedom From Your Homeschooling Fears